 We are committed to treating people fairly with compassion, respect and dignity and in promoting equality and human rights as a provider of mental health services and as an employer.

 We aim to put this commitment into practice by:

 Providing the best possible mental health care services we can by making sure our services are accessible and deliver equally good experiences and outcomes for all people especially in relation to the characteristics protected by the Equality Act 2010.
-These are age, disability, ethnicity, gender, gender reassignment, pregnancy and maternity, religion and belief, and sexual orientation
+These are age, disability, ethnicity, gender reassignment, pregnancy and maternity, religion and belief, sex and sexual orientation

 Embedding our commitment to tackling inequality, eliminating discrimination and harassment; promoting equality of opportunity and fostering good relations in our decisions, policies and everyday practice

 Ensuring that all our services and all staff working on behalf of the Trust understand and support our commitment to eliminating discrimination, promoting equality and fostering good relations and put this into practice in everything they do

 We believe that people who use our services, their carers and our staff should be treated with compassion, respect and dignity.
 This means we will not tolerate any form of prejudice or discrimination against service users, carers, staff or our members